kennethreitz/responder/README.md

 ## Future Ideas

 - I want to be able to "mount" any WSGI app into a sub-route.
-- Cooke-based sessions are currently an afterthrought, as this is an API framework, but websites are APIs too.
+- Cookie-based sessions are currently an afterthrought, as this is an API framework, but websites are APIs too.
 - Potentially support ASGI instead of WSGI.
 Will the tradeoffs be worth it?
 This is a question to ask.
 Procedural code works well for 90% use cases.
 - If frontend websites are supported, provide an official way to run webpack.